 They are capable of changing human beings into other vampires.
-Classical vampires like Dracula needed to go through a more elaborate process to make another vampire, but bowdlerized versions removed the detail where he made the victims drink his blood to begin the transformation, leading to the idea that victims can become vampires from just a bite.
+Folkloric vampires were not so: one became a vampire after being cursed by one's parents, or dying by suicide, or after practising witchcraft, or being a werewolf or being born dead.
+Some say that Stoker's Dracula needed to go through a more elaborate process to make another vampire, but that bowdlerized versions removed the detail where he made the victims drink his blood to begin the transformation, but there is really no indication of this in the text—-Mina is forced to drink his blood to establish a stronger psychic bond,and it is explicitly stated that to the idea that a victims will at natural death become a vampire from just a bite.

 Modern versions that don't have such a process often blur the line between vampire and zombie, sometimes leading to a full-on Vampire Apocalypse because of a runaway Viral Transformation.
 Worse, sometimes Vampires who don't keep fed turn into Zombies.

 Recently, the idea has arisen that vampires judge each other by how far removed they are from a "source".
 The highest social status belongs to a Vampire Monarch who somehow became a vampire without being turned by one via bite; or else the next person below them if their spawn gets a Klingon Promotion.